 Fee Status Questionnaire

-A questionnaire to ensure you are paying the correct fees.
+A questionnaire to make sure you are paying the correct fees.

 What is my fee status and why is it important?

-Regulations published by the Government state that Higher Education Institutions in England can charge two levels for fees: 'Home' and 'Overseas' (the latter being generally higher).
+Regulations published by the Government state that higher education institutions in England can charge 2 levels for fees: 'Home' and 'Overseas' (the latter being generally higher).

 It is normal for applicants to be asked to provide further evidence to determine what fees they need to pay (in other words identify their 'fee status').

-York St John University use the UKCISA guidance to assess a person's fee status.
+York St John University use the UK Council for International Student Affairs (UKCISA) guidance to assess a person's fee status.
 We recommend you familiarise yourself with the 'England: HE Fee Status' information on UKCISA's website.

 Why do I need to complete a Fee Status Questionnaire?